w7sst/MorseRunner/Readme.txt

   Band Conditions

-     I tried to make the sound as realistic as possible, and included a few effects based on the mathematical model of the ionospheric propagation.
-     Also, some of the calling stations exhibit less then perfect operating skills, again to make the simulation more realistic.
+     Alex Shovkoplyas, VE3NEA, made the sound as realistic as possible, and included a few effects based on the mathematical model of the ionospheric propagation.
+Also, some of the calling stations exhibit less than perfect operating skills, again to make the simulation more realistic.
 These effects can be turned on and off using the checkboxes described below.

      QRM - interference form other running stations occurs from time to time.